 A major finding revealed that lower occupational skill was more strongly linked to a higher MCI risk in men than in women.
 This gender-specific association underscores the importance of considering occupational experiences when addressing cognitive health risks.

 “In both men and women, increased leisure activity emerged as a protective factor against MCI.
 A one standard deviation increase in leisure activity was associated with a 32% reduction in MCI risk.
-Additionally, higher verbal intelligence scores were linked to a 28% lower risk of MCI, highlighting the protective role of cognitive and intellectual engagement.” says Dr Yvonne Leung, Institute member and Postdoctoral Research Fellow at the UNSW School of Psychology.
+Additionally, higher verbal intelligence scores were linked to a 28% lower risk of MCI, highlighting the protective role of cognitive and intellectual engagement.” says Dr Yvonne Leung, a Postdoctoral Research Fellow at the UNSW School of Psychology.

 “While education and occupation are important, engaging in cognitively stimulating leisure activities, such as solving puzzles, playing a musical instrument, or even gardening play a critical role in protecting against MCI for both genders.
 These findings suggest targeted interventions focusing on cognitive engagement activities could be beneficial in reducing MCI risk across genders.”